riabhargavaa/riabhargavaa/README.md

 👋 Hi, I’m @riabhargavaa

-👀 I’m interested in CS
+👀 I’m majoring in CS and Statistics at UIUC

 💞️ I’m looking to collaborate on Projects